cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ```

 The next thing we have to do is load events.
 Each event stored in a bank has to be loaded separately which helps save memory.
-We load Events like everything else except we load it in two parts: **EventDescription** and **EventInstance**.
+We load Events like everything else except we load it in two parts: `cpp±EventDescription` and `cpp±EventInstance`.
 The description is the information and the instance is what actually plays the sound.

 ```cpp